Syllabus\Learning outcome - JUS5134 (10 credits)

 • To attain general knowledge of the philosophical origins of peace, as well as with the debate on its contemporary manifestation in liberal peace theory.

-• To attain general knowledge of the normative framework within international law for Peace as an aim, right, and duty.
+• To attain general knowledge of the normative framework within international law of Peace as an aim, right, and duty.

 • To attain knowledge of the prohibition of the use of force and obligation to pursue peaceful dispute resolution under international law as elements of negative peace and the role of the Security Council, UN General Assembly, and the ICJ

-• To attain knowledge of scope of application of non-discrimination and equality in relation to race and gender as elements of positive peace
+• To attain knowledge of scope of application of non-discrimination and equality in relation to race and gender as elements of positive peace, referring to UN Human Rights Treaties and UN Security Council Resolutions on Women, Peace, and Security

 • To attain general knowledge of the principles of sustainable development and renewable energy in relation to peace.